duartemendes/slate/source/includes/_readyToGo.md

 }
 ```

-Use this configuration example as you want.
+Use this configuration sample as you want.

 Add some upstreams as seen in [here](#upstreams) to the upstreams array.

-After that your splitter is ready to rock and roll!
+After that you're ready to rock and split!